gpuweb/cts/docs/fp_primer.md

 `sin(x)` and `cos(x)` are non-monotonic, so calculating out a closed generic form over an interval is a pain, since the min and max vary depending on the value of x.
-Let's isolate this to a single point, so you don't have to read literally pages to expanded intervals.
+Let's isolate this to a single point, so you don't have to read literally pages of expanded intervals.

 ```
   x = π/2